qiscus/QiscusCore-iOS/index.md

 * Messaging

 The messaging flow is simple: a user register to Qiscus Server, a user open a room, send a message to a Chat Room, and then other participants will receive the message within the room.
-As long as user connect to Qiscus Server user will get events in event handler section [link event handler section], such as **on receive message, read receipt**, and so on.
+As long as user connect to Qiscus Server user will get events in event handler section [event handler section](#Event-Handler), such as **on receive message, read receipt**, and so on.

 * Application